FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Conclusion

 \section{Conclusion}

 We have proposed FLAIR, a Frequency- and Locality-Aware Implicit Neural Representation framework that unifies two complementary components.
-RC-GAUSS is a novel activation function enabling precise frequency selection while suppressing excessive spatial oscillations, thereby facilitating effective signal modeling.
-Wavelet-Energy-Guided Encoding (WEGE) is a lightweight module tailored to INR architectures and RC-GAUSS, adding only 0.1k parameters.
-Our method consistently alleviates spectral bias and demonstrates superior fine-detail reconstruction across various tasks.
+BLA is a novel activation function enabling precise frequency selection while suppressing excessive spatial oscillations, thereby facilitating effective signal modeling.
+WEGE is a lightweight module tailored to INR architectures, adding only 0.1K parameters.
+Our method consistently alleviates spectral bias and demonstrates superior fine-detail reconstruction across various tasks and datasets.